ColinWaddell/CurrantPi/README.md

     sudo cp -r /tmp/CurrantPi-master/* /var/www/html/
     rm -rf /tmp/CurrantPi-master
     ```
-4. Visiting Currant by popping the address of your IP address into a web-browser (i.e. [http://raspberrypi](http://raspberrypi))
+4. Visiting Currant by popping the address of your Raspberry Pi into a web-browser (i.e. [http://raspberrypi](http://raspberrypi))

 > Thanks to [_FranklY](https://www.reddit.com/r/raspberry_pi/comments/3zs89i/created_a_webinterface_to_keep_on_eye_on_how_my/cype3bd) and [rafspeik](https://github.com/rafspeik) for providing these instructions.